The offside rule is one of the most used AND most misunderstood rules in soccer.

 Although it is possible that a player could be cautioned for time-wasting if they deliberately and repetitively get penalized for being offside.

-This would be incredibly rare, however, and I can’t personally recall this happening.
+However, this would be incredibly rare, and I can’t personally recall this happening.

 So, overall, an offside offense isn’t a serious deal for the individual player but can put their team at a disadvantage and potentially restrict a goal-scoring opportunity.